amity/reddit-video-extractor/README.md

 #### Why does this exist?
 I like linking stuff to my friends and got tired of having to link them the whole page.
-Feel free to clone and [use it in Chrome on your own](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/), but it will also be released on the Chrome Web Store shortly
+If you'd rather modify it on your own or not use it from the Chrome Web Store, feel free to clone and [use it unpackaged in Chrome on your own](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).

+If you have any ideas about improvements or want to contribute, please [submit an issue!](https://github.com/soph-iest/reddit-video-extractor/issues/new)